6monthslater/6monthslater/server/README.md

 # Web Server

-This project handles the front-end UI and the backend server for generating statistics and talk to the scraping service.

-The web server is built using the Remix framework in TypeScript.
+The web server is built using the [Remix](https://remix.run) framework in TypeScript.
 This part of the application handles the front-end UI, authentication, and communicating with Rabbit-MQ to tell the scraper what to do.
-It also listens to events from the scraper for when scraping is finished and saves this information into the database.
+It also listens to events from the Scraper for when scraping is finished and saves this information into the database.

+For information on starting and managing the web server, see the [Main Documentation](../README.md).